Women in brewing: Modern day

 In Japan, after the commercialization of brewing, sake brewers, known as tōji (杜氏) were for generations, migrants who traveled between breweries and worked during the winter season.
 As sake sales declined along with the number of trained tōji, owners started brewing themselves.
-Though still a male-dominated field, as of 2015, there are approximately 20 female tōji brewing in Japan and The Women's Sake Industry Group has been formed to increase their numbers.
+Though most sake brewers are men, as of 2015, there are approximately 20 female tōji brewing in Japan and The Women's Sake Industry Group has been formed to increase their numbers.
 Emi Machida (町田恵美さん) has run her family's 130-year-old brewery for ten years as the masterbrewer and has won seven gold medals for her sake from the Annual Japan Sake Awards.
 Miho Imada (みほ いまだ) is noted for her Hiroshima-style junmai ginjo method which uses very soft water, low temperatures and a slow fermentation process to bring out the fruity flavors and aromatics.
 Minoh Brewing, which opened in 1997 near Osaka, is run by Kaori Oshita.

 In South Korea, Seolhee Lee is Magpie Brewing Company's pioneering female brewer; the company is co-owned by Tiffany Needham.

 The Pink Boots Society is an organization that supports women working in the beer industry.
 It was founded by Teri Farhrendorf, who was in turn inspired by an early brewmaster, Carol Stoudt, who launched her own brewery in 1987.
 There are Pink Boots Society chapters in Canada, Australia and the United States.
 The Female Beer Tasters in Mexico is an NGO created in 2012 to promote the culture and education of beer; in 2020, it had over 2,000 members with representatives and coordinators in 15 cities in Mexico and San Diego, California.
 Adelitas Cerveceras, a collective of 130 Mexican women that was established in 2019, promotes the participation of women in the beer industry through a support and career network.

 Bière de Femme, in North Carolina, was founded in 2017 as an event to bring women in the beer industry together, but also to meet consumers and craft beer enthusiasts of all genders.
 FemAle Brew Fest, a Florida beer festival, was established in 2016 to support the growth of women in brewing.
 In Sweden, they produced a beer named "We Can Do It", modeled on the Rosie the Riveter poster by Westinghouse in 2015.
 The goal was to create a beer made by women, which was not fruity or mild, but rather based on a scientific review of what women actually wanted to drink.

 Women have also been recognized in home brewing.
 In 2013, Annie Johnson won the American Homebrewers Association's Homebrewer of the Year award.